mabausch/AppliedNeuro/index.md

 # Bausch / Jordan lab

 Our lab combines neuroscience, medicine and cutting-edge technology for the study of epilepsy and cognitive functions such as memory in the field.
-With custom neurotechnologies, including our innovative mobile ear-EEG, we investigate how the brain is shapesd by internal and external landscapes, aiming to transform these discoveries into real-world applications.
+With custom neurotechnologies, including our innovative mobile ear-EEG, we investigate how the brain is shaped by internal and external landscapes, aiming to transform these discoveries into real-world applications.

 {% include section.html %}